 The assessment showed that the Company would continue to operate profitably with sufficient retained reserves, cash resources and agreed long term bank facilities in excess of the Company's requirements for the next twelve months and would continue to meet all its banking covenants.
-The directors therefore continue to believe that it is appropriate to prepare the financial statements on a going concern basis.
+The directors therefore continue to believe that it is appropriate to prepare the financial statement on a going concern basis.

-Notes to the Financial Statements - continued for the year ended 29 February 2024
+Notes to the Financial Statements - continued for the year ended 28 February 2025